Exploring Departmental Awards for SAGE

 — Dr Colleen MacMillan (@ColleenMac3) February 20, 2020

 This was followed by a plenary discussion which provided cross-institutional opportunities for collaborative research recommendations.
-Participants discussed the need for data-driven actions, compounded by the challenge of gathering data on diversity in a secure manner.
+Participants discussed the need for data-driven actions, compounded by the challenge of gathering diversity data in a secure manner.

 The challenge of tackling intersectionality targets in STEMM – and the challenge of not having the available data.
 A workshop participants poses the simple question “What does your classroom look like?” #CGE2020 @Science_Academy pic.twitter.com/yIGU2Q0AwA